nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version includes a fix for a potential CSS layout issue in iOS fullscreen mode, that could lead to page elements unintendedly being displayed above the video layer.
+This version includes a fix htmlFor a potential CSS layout issue in iOS fullscreen mode, that could lead to page elements unintendedly being displayed above the video layer.
 The issue has been introduced in version 4.13.2.